agnescameron/teaching-site/_posts/hunter/2020-04-13-simulation-and-games.md

 Norbert Wiener coined the term working on automatic anti-aircraft guns during the second world war.
 He noticed that soldiers firing the guns would not fire directly *at* their targets, but slightly ahead, to compensate for the anticipated distance that the craft would travel between firing the shell, and the shell arriving.

+Wiener gave the movement a life of its own, and its adherents quickly found uses for ideas of control systems and feedback, first in electronics and in the early days of computation, but also in architecture, management, biology and psychology.

 **feedback**